-A free radical is an atom, molecule or ion in the body that is missing an electron.
+A free radical is a chemically reactive unstable atom, molecule or ion in the body that is missing an electron.
 They are usually classified as “bad” as they usually cause cellular, protein and DNA damage to the body via oxidative stress.

 You can observe oxidation like leaving a cut apple open and watching the apple turn brown in a matter of minutes.
 That is oxidation.
 Similarly, natural oxidation in the body results in aging (wrinkles forming, organs failing, etc.)

 Some lifestyle choices contribute to an increase in free radicals in the body, including:

 Free radicals are generally formed when our body is exposed to pollution, an unbalanced diet, lack of sleep, stress and/or whenever our white blood cells are doing the important job of fighting off foreign pathogens like viruses and bacteria, which causes inflammation in our body.
 Free radicals are like waste products our body produces whenever it goes into action fighting foreign invaders.

 Now here’s the paradox.
 Contrary to popular belief, not all free radicals are bad.
 Some free radicals (see here for an in depth explanation of free radicals) are actually necessary for the body in terms of regulating the immune system.
 Free radicals are also formed when we are exercising and are thus part of the process when we are keeping our body fit and/or building muscle.
 Other free radicals are essential when our heart is pumping blood and supplying oxygen to the rest of our body.

 However, there has to be a balance.
 If there are too many free radicals in the body, our immunity can be greatly compromised and we can develop serious health issues like cancer, organ failures, Parkinson’s, Alzheimer’s and many more1, even if they’re the good free radicals.

 How do we stop and/or regulate the influx of free radicals?